-It may be fairly common nowadays to see some form of experiential adventure-based therapy incorporated into treatment programs.
-If you tend to be a more active person you may feel more motivated to engage in this form of treatment as it will help you self reflect and work through your addiction in a more dynamic and mobile way.
+It may be fairly common nowadays to see some form of experiential adventure-based therapy incorporated into alternative substance abuse treatment programs.
+If you tend to be a more active person, you may feel more motivated to engage in this form of treatment, as it will help you to self reflect and work through your addiction in a more dynamic and mobile way.
 It might include activities such as a ropes course, hiking, camping, or playing games.

-Similar to equine therapy, the way you participate in the adventure activities can provide a parallel for your life.
-In other words it can help you gain insights into what might be driving and maintaining your addiction in addition to some ways you might attempt to heal.
+Similar to equine therapy, the way you participate in the adventure activities can provide a parallel to your life.
+In other words, it can help you gain insights into what might be driving and maintaining your addiction, in addition to some ways you might attempt to heal.
 It can also effectively promote the development of numerous life skills that can aid in your recovery.
 For example, adventure therapy tasks typically involve some type of challenge.
 This provides an opportunity for you to:

-Processing, reflection and discussion after the activity can further integrate what you learned, and the successful navigation of the challenge can help to develop a greater sense of self-confidence.
+Processing, reflection, and discussion after the activity can further integrate what you learned, and the successful navigation of the challenge can help you to develop a greater sense of self-confidence.

-Biofeedback is a method that helps individuals monitor their body’s physiological processes to affect psychological change.
-You would be connected to some kind of technological device that would measure and give you immediate biological feedback like:
+Biofeedback is a method that helps individuals monitor their bodies’ physiological processes to affect psychological change.
+You would be connected to some kind of technological device that would measure and give you immediate biological feedback, like:

 - Heart rate.